Request for Information

 Fans and blowers - Technologies that improve fan energy performance.

 Water conservation and reuse - Technologies and processes that reduce water usage or reuse water resources.

 Technologies will be considered, by one or both programs, for third-party measurement and verification in occupied, operational buildings.

-WEBINARS: GPG and HIT Catalyst will host a webinar to provide more information about the programs, what it means to participate, and how to apply.
+WEBINARS: GPG and HIT Catalyst hosted a webinar on November 3rd about the programs, what it means to participate, and how to apply.

 FAQ: Read Frequently Asked Questions [PDF - 443 KB]

 We recommend developing your responses in a Microsoft Word (or any word processor) document before transferring the information to the appropriate RFI field in the webform.
 This will help you retain information if you encounter submission glitches.
 The webform does NOT allow intermediate saving.

 For your convenience, please download the webform questions [DOCX - 30 KB].
 Please note that the completion of the Word doc does NOT constitute a submission to the joint GSA/DOE RFI, and will not be accepted as an email attachment or in any other form.
 Only complete responses submitted through the RFI webform will receive consideration.